a16z/halmos/README.md

 [![License](https://img.shields.io/github/license/a16z/halmos)](https://github.com/a16z/halmos/blob/main/LICENSE)
 [![chat](https://img.shields.io/badge/chat-telegram-blue)](https://t.me/+4UhzHduai3MzZmUx)

-_Symbolic Bounded Model Checker for Ethereum Smart Contracts Bytecode_

-**_Symbolic_:** Halmos executes the given contract bytecode with symbolic function arguments and symbolic storage states, enabling it to systematically explore all possible behaviors of the contract.

-**_Bounded_:** Halmos unrolls loops up to a specified bound and sets the size of variable-length arrays, allowing it to run automatically without the need for additional user annotations.

-**_Model Checking_:** Halmos proves that assertions are never violated by any inputs or provides a counter-example.
-This allows Halmos to be used for bug detection as well as formal verification of the contract.
+Halmos is a _symbolic testing_ tool for EVM smart contracts.
+A Solidity/Foundry frontend is currently offered by default, with plans to provide support for other languages, such as Vyper and Huff, in the future.

-For more information, refer to our post on "_[Symbolic testing with Halmos: Leveraging existing tests for formal verification][post]_."
+You can read more in our post: "_[Symbolic testing with Halmos: Leveraging existing tests for formal verification][post]_."

 Join the [Halmos Telegram Group][chat] for any inquiries or further discussions.